ckan/ckan/doc/sysadmin-guide.rst

 .. warning::

-    A sysadmin user can access and edit any Organizations, view and change user details, and permanently delete datasets.
+    A sysadmin user can access and edit any organizations, view and change user details, and permanently delete datasets.
 You should carefully consider who has access to a sysadmin account on your CKAN system.